 NightLife.
 The museum is open “after hours” on Thursday nights for guests 21+ to explore the museum, enjoy cocktails, and learn about science related to the weekly theme.
 Bell Lab members can interact one-on-one with the public through “pop-up” exhibits and activities that communicate their research goals and results.

 Youth Engagement.
 The Careers in Science program is a multi-year, year-round, paid internship for youth underrepresented in the sciences that live in San Francisco.
 Interns gain a variety of work experiences through hands on projects across the museum, including research alongside Academy scientists.
+The Bell Lab has mentored several CiS project groups with projects spanning the conservation genetics of Caribbean amphibians and reptiles to leveraging iNaturalist data to document rare coloration phenotypes in wild populations.

 Publications for General Audiences